andrew/ultimate-awesome/README.md

 - [awesome-cloudstack](https://github.com/ngine-io/awesome-cloudstack) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the CloudStack ecosystem.
 - [awesome-android-architecture](https://github.com/onmyway133/awesome-android-architecture) - 🏰 Better ways to structure Android apps.
 - [awesome-open-frames](https://github.com/open-frames/awesome-open-frames) - Awesome-open-frames.
-- [awesome-sustainable-finance](https://github.com/open-risk/awesome-sustainable-finance) - A curated list of sustainable finance resources (software, data and more).
 - [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
 - [awesome-openbsd-desktop](https://github.com/raffaelschneider/awesome-openbsd-desktop) - A curated list of awesome applications, software, tools, and resources for using OpenBSD as a daily driver.
 - [awesome-buck2](https://github.com/sluongng/awesome-buck2) - Collection of resources about Buck2.
 - [typophilia](https://github.com/subidit/typophilia) - 💝 Trivia about typefaces. .
 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
-- [awesome-controls](https://github.com/trevorbryant/awesome-controls) - A collection of awesome security controls mapping for solutions across frameworks.
 - [awesome-latex-thesis](https://github.com/ustctug/awesome-latex-thesis) - List of LaTeX template for theses.
 - [awesome-silverstripe-cms](https://github.com/wernerkrauss/awesome-silverstripe-cms) - Useful resources for Silverstripe CMS and framework.
 - [awesome-ChatGPT](https://github.com/zhoucz97/awesome-ChatGPT) - ChatGPT相关资源汇总.